Brooklyn Heights: Schools

 St. Ann's School, a K–12 school, is located in the neighborhood, with the main campus at 129 Pierrepont Street.
 Packer Collegiate Institute, a K–12 school, has also been located in the neighborhood, at 170 Joralemon Street, since its 1845 founding.

+Public School 8, also known as The Emily Warren Roebling School, is an Elementary school located on 37 Hicks Street.
+P.S.8 includes courses in Math, English Language Arts, Social Studies, and Science, and highly values the arts alongside the traditional classroom.
+The new P.S.8 building was completed in 1908, and previously was the location of the home of John Roebling (the engineer of the Brooklyn Bridge).

 St. Francis College is located on Remsen Street and occupies half a city block.
 It was founded as St. Francis Academy in 1859 by the Franciscan Brothers and was originally located on Baltic Street.
 St. Francis College was the first private school in the Roman Catholic Diocese of Brooklyn.
 As of 2010, 2,000 full-time students and more than 400 part-time students from 80 countries attend the college.
 St. Francis College has been ranked by The New York Times as one of the more diverse colleges in the United States.
 The college has also been ranked by both Forbes magazine and U.S. News & World Report as one of the top baccalaureate colleges in the north.

 Brooklyn Heights is also the location of Brooklyn Law School, founded in 1901.